Hybrid Illinois Device for Research and Applications: Center for Plasma Material-Interactions (2014–present)

+Applications

 First Plasma (2016)

 In April 2016, HIDRA had its first plasma, a simple glow plasma discharge, during the Nuclear, Plasma and Radiological Engineering Departments Open house.
 With nearly 100 dignitaries and guests including the head of the NPRE department and Dean of the Grainger College of Engineering, the HIDRA team was able to demonstrate that all the working components of the device were installed and running and that operations were able to begin.
 A short 120 s plasma discharge was initiated around 4 pm demonstrating the machines operational capabilities.
-HIDRA was shutdown for 3 months after that for further device installation and commissioning.
+HIDRA was shut down for 3 months after that for further device installation and commissioning.
 Once the upgrades and installations were complete the first set of characterization experiments verifying the performance of the magnets and HIDRA operations.

 Flux Surface Measurements (2017 - 2018)

 The first set of data was the characterization of the magnetic flux lines on the machine.
 This used an in-house electron beam and fluorescing rod method, which was originally developed on WEGA for W7-X, to see what the magnetic field shape, and thus plasma shape, would look like.
 The beam would be scanned across the minor radius of the vacuum vessel and the rod swept through the vessel.
 Anywhere an electron beam hit the rod it would light up. a sensitive astronomical camera was used to image the flux surfaces and compare them to a ray-tracing code to see the validity of the plasma and any error fields present.
 Some gas could also be bled in to visually see the electron beams themselves.

 There are two DC magnetic probes used to monitor the magnetic field.
 There is a static probe that is situated at the edge of the vessel.
 This is used to monitor the magnetic field during the plasma discharge.
 There is a second DC magnetic probe mounted on a reciprocating probe in vacuum that allows radial scans of the magnetic field (without plasma).
 The probe itself is rotatable which allow horizontal, vertical and helical magnetic fields to be measured.
 This probe is mainly used in the Fall Semester of the university year during a plasma laboratory class to understand how magnetic fields affect plasmas.

 An interesting effect of the HIDRA magnetic field operation is that the helical field can be ramped down while the toroidal field is kept constant, and injecting an electron beam, can visualize the $\nabla B$ drift of electrons.